 - Before crossing the road, especially when crossing conjunctions, look right, left and then right again.
 Better to be safe than sorry.

 - Although cyclists are allowed to ride two abreast, if there’s a heavy traffic, it would be best to ride in single file.

 - However, if you’re in multi-lane roads, do not ride two abreast.

 - Use your bell to alert people if you’re riding in a shared path where people are walking around.

 - If there’s a bike line, use it.
 Let it serve its purpose and keep you safe in a more predictable lane at the same time.

 These are few rules for you to follow.
-There could be more depending on your location, so if you’re thinking about picking up a bike and cycling around the town, make sure you know the rode safety rules by heart.
+There could be more depending on your location, so if you’re thinking about picking up a road bike and cycling around the town, make sure you know the road safety rules by heart.
 This way you’re less likely to meet an accident and suffer from unfortunate cycling injuries.
 Whilst following these instructions could prevent an injury it is also important to stay covered with a cycling lawyer from cycleinjuries.co.uk.